by Texas Homesteader ~

 The dark fabric soaks up that incoming heat even more.
 That will add additional warmth to the area to radiate into the house.

 You want to block any air infiltration from beneath your exterior doors too.
-It’s easy, you can just use rolled towels pressed up against the bottom of the door to block any cold air from coming into the house from beneath outside doors.
+You can use rolled towels pressed up against the bottom of the door to block any cold air from coming into the house from the threshold of outside doors.

 Also, try not to open & close those exterior doors unless absolutely necessary.
 Each time you open that door to go outside, some of the warmth you’ve worked so hard for goes out.